 We cannot blame new comers to project management to expect the above from a 3-, 4-, or even a 5-day workshop since … Continue reading →

 A large percent of organizations – at least in the “West” – have project management offices (PMO), so why are we saying “forget about building the PMO”?
 Well for once to grab your attention:).

 On a serious notes, some organizations that are implementing a PMO, they implement with it the project management system and this is good – we can learn from these organizations.
 On the other hand, some organizations implement a PMO – supposedly to improve project management in the organization – but what they end up implementing is a reporting (spy) agency or a police force.
 Continue reading →

 In the last article we talked about the accidental project manager and we explained that the term is not offensive at all; if it was offensive, my project manager would have fired me a long time ago (imagine a funny face).
-She actually edited and approved this article after a lecture on my house duties with one task at a time (you will understand when you finish reading).
+She actually edited and approved this article.
+However, only after a lecture on my house duties with one task at a time.
+You will understand when you finish reading.
 Continue reading →